 TF (Timeframe) — a chronological period equal to the time it takes to form one Japanese candle on the chart.

-Horizontal channel (flat, sideways, range) — the movement of price between support and resistance levels, without going beyond the given range.
+Horizontal channel (flat, sideways, range) — the movement of price between support and resistance levels, without exceeding the given range.

-К — simplified designation of one thousand dollars of the asset price (for example, 23.4K - $23,400).
+К — a simplified notation of one thousand dollars of the asset price (for example, 23.4K - $23,400).

 Gray range on the chart — a support zone.